 Scouts Guide to The Zombie Apocalypse (2015)

-When a zombie virus suddenly breaks leaving the towns people hungry for each other, a group of scouts use their training to stay alive and set out to save those attending a secrete senior party.
-Putting the scout's friendship and skills to the ultimate test in this funny horror film.
+When a zombie virus suddenly breaks, leaving the towns people hungry for each other, a group of scouts use their training to stay alive and set out to save those attending a secret senior party.
+This puts the scouts’ friendship and skills to the ultimate test in this funny horror film.

 I am Hero (2015)

 A daydreamer must find his courage as he faces the horrible reality that most around him have been turned into zombies.
-He tries to stay safe while running into other survivors who prove to be just as dangerous as the dead that walks among them.
+He tries to stay safe while running into other survivors who prove to be just as dangerous as the dead that walk among them.

 Zombieland: Double Tap (2019)

 A hilarious and fun sequel to the horror-comedy Zombieland.
-This film follows up on a group of survivor’s named Columbus, Tallahassee, Wichita and Little Rock years after the apocalypse struck the earth.
+This film follows up on a group of survivor’s named Columbus, Tallahassee, Wichita, and Little Rock years after the apocalypse struck the Earth.
 Just when things seem perfect, Wichita and Little Rock decide to separate themselves until things take a turn for the worse and Little Rock runs away.
-Forcing the others to team back up and battle the evolving zombies as they set on a mission to find her.
+This forces the others to team back up and battle the evolving zombies as they set on a mission to find Little Rock.

 #Alive (2020)

-A man trapped in his apartment and separated from everyone he knows battles to keep his sanity after an illness spreads changing everyone into zombies.
+A man trapped in his apartment and separated from everyone he knows battles to keep his sanity after an illness spreads and changes everyone into zombies.
 Just when he believes there is no one left, he finds another survivor that lives in an apartment across from his.
-She and hunger both provide the motivation he needs to flee his comfort zone.
+She and hunger provide the motivation he needs to flee his comfort zone.

 Zom 100: Bucket list of the Dead (2023)

 This movie is as fun as it is witty.
-The main character goes from living a draining, overwhelming work life to living his best life becoming carefree and checking items off his bucket list as he fights to survive the zombie plague that has erupted and consumed most life around him.
+The main character goes from living a draining, overwhelming work life to living his best life, becoming carefree and checking items off his bucket list as he fights to survive the zombie plague that has erupted and consumed most life around him.

 Awkwafina Comedies that are Simply the Best